LaunchCodeLiftoffProjects/Collab-Blog/README.md

 1. Fork this repository (in the top right corner)
+2. Clone your Forked version to your computer
-2. Clone and open the project in IntelliJ
+3. Open the project in IntelliJ from the Collab-Blog/blog directory

 ```